34N0/pam-authramp/CONTRIBUTING.md

 cargo test --lib
 ```
 #### Integration testing
-Edit the values in the `.env` file to a user on your system.
+Edit the constants in the `test-pam-auth.rs` file to a user on your system.
 The test will build the library and use the systems pam service to test authentication.
 The test will run with evelated privileges.
 Run the integration tests:
 ```console
 cargo test-integration
 ```